electron-plumber/electron-big-book/docs/math/0 Core courses/23 Chapter6 plane geometry Module1 parallel lines Module2 triangles upper.md

   $a+b>c, a+c>b, b+c>a$
 - The difference between any two sides is less than the third side, then $a-b<c$.
   $|a-b|<c, |a-c|<b, |b-c|<a$

+## 3.Focus 1
+__Solution angle__
+- __Note: The angles
+  formed when parallel lines are combined with other special figures not only have the relationship between the angles of parallel lines, but also the relationship between the angles of special figures.__